-It is necessary to include a pole at $z=0$ in the ansatz in order to satisfy the normalization condition \eqref{eq:spectralFunctionNormalization}, and this pole must always be inside $\mathcal{C}$.
-The coefficients in the ansatz are determined by substituting it in \eqref{eq:ungappedSaddleEquation} and comparing both sides.
-The normalization condition can be used to fix any one coefficient as well.
+It is necessary to include a pole at $z=0$ in the ansatz to ensure that the normalization condition \eqref{eq:spectralFunctionNormalization} is satisfied, and this pole must always lie inside $\mathcal{C}$.
+The coefficients in the ansatz are determined by substituting it into \eqref{eq:ungappedSaddleEquation} and comparing both sides.
+In addition, the normalization condition may be used to determine any one coefficient.